Parshantk90/D3-Calendar-Heat-Map/README.md

 # D3-Calendar-Heat-Map
+This project is a plug and paly kind of solution to get a github style D3.js scrollable Heat map with dynamic width and height.
+1.some of the cool features are-
+2.Renders n number of months in a single row
+3.Main Conainer of Heatmaps is scrollable
+4.cell size, color, legends, week labels are easy to configure points in code and ready to use.
+5.No License library used except D3.js.

-This Project includes 4 Files.
+# This Project includes 4 Files.

-Data.json
+1. Data.json
-index.html
+2. index.html
-CalendarHeatMap.js
+3. CalendarHeatMap.js
-style.css
+4. style.css

+# Your json data should be in below format-(Data.json File)
 Data Format required -
 [
   {
     "DATEID":"20210401",